 I definitely would recommend walking on a little path that is close to the Villa Albertoni which goes downhill and takes you directly to Taverna Galeazzine.
 It is a friendly and welcoming restaurant, affordable and very traditional.
 Delicious dishes are prepared with fresh locals products.
 It truly makes a wonderful culinary trip!

-Have you been to Lombardy?
-Where did you go?
+Have you been to Lombardy, Italy?

-Any recommendations you have for us?
+Have any recommendations you have for us?

 Amandine Dowle, a French photographer and serial expat currently lives and works in Milan, Italy.